Particular/docs.particular.net/README.md

 ### Defining an include

 Add a file anywhere in the docs repository that is suffixed with `.include.md`.
+So for example the file might be named `theKey.include.md`.

 ### Using an include